yossigi/compress_roas/README.md

 ```

 # Reproducing results
-To reproduce the results from "MaxLength Considered Harmful to the RPKI" (https://eprint.iacr.org/2016/1015.pdf) use the "Reproducibility" branch.
+To reproduce the results from "MaxLength Considered Harmful to the RPKI" (https://eprint.iacr.org/2016/1015.pdf) use the "Reproducibility" branch (see README.md there).